 “With the first four structures built out to their final form,” Quinto said, “you can begin to feel the spaces and imagine people strolling, shopping, and gathering.”

 Phase I features three locations tailor-made for indoor/outdoor dining where patrons become part of the urban fabric.
 Click here for the merchandising plan.

 “Seated inside or out,” Quinto pointed out. “you will sense the urbanity and community of Lakeside.”

-Jimmy Archie, managing partner of Realty Capital (master developer of Lakeside DFW), is working with Patrice Ciaccio (pronounced see-ah-chee-o), commercial leasing director for The Shops at Lakeside, to recruit and select the proper mix of eateries.
+Jimmy Archie, managing partner of Realty Capital (master developer of Lakeside DFW), and his team are working to recruit and select the proper mix of eateries.